Behavior Modification and Management Policy

 - To develop a confident, positive self-image and sense of responsibility in each student.

-We are committed to ensuring that our school provides an environment free from bullying behaviors.
+We are committed to ensuring that our school provides an environment free from bullying behaviours.
 All members of our school community – Board of Trustees, school leaders, teachers, counselors, staff, students and parents should have an understanding of what bullying is; and know what to do when bullying does occur.

 Bullying involves; initiators (those doing the bullying), targets (those being bullied) and sometimes bystanders (those who witness the bullying).